kubernetes/enhancements/keps/sig-auth/apiserver_auth_to_webhooks.md

 We alternatively explored allowing authentication info to be provided in a secret.
 However, this method breaks down in a couple scenarios.
 First, there is no way to differentiate between multiple API servers.
 This may be sufficient in some use cases but is a security drawback in general.
-Next, the aggregate servers often listen in different namespaces, and there is no clear path on how a single credential could be shared between them.
+Next, the aggregate servers often live in different namespaces, and there is no clear path on how a single credential could be shared between them.
 We haven't abandoned this idea entirely, but feel the solution above solves the majority of use cases.